scottishgovernment/resources.mygov.scot/_criterion/continuous-improvement.md

 Build the service incrementally, releasing early and often, using the iterative and user-centred methods set out in the Government Digital Service Manual.

-## How point 9 improves their service
+## How point 9 improves the service

 Using agile methods helps them to build services that: